snple/mqtt/README.md

 #### Server publish

-Snple MQTT provides interfaces such as `Publish`, `PublishToClientByID` etc. for publishing messages directly from the server.
+Snple MQTT provides interfaces such as `Publish`, `PublishToClientByID` etc. for publish messages directly from the server.

 ```go